The Northern Ireland Executive

 Meetings of the Executive are jointly chaired by the First Minister and deputy First Minister.

 The Executive exercises executive authority on behalf of the Northern Ireland Assembly.
-It takes decisions on significant and controversial issues - matters which cut across the responsibility of two or more ministers, or which require a common Executive position, and on legislation proposed by ministers.
+It takes decisions on significant and controversial issues.
+These cut across the responsibility of two or more ministers, or which need a common Executive position, and on legislation proposed by ministers.